Let Black History Month inspire you to get involved and support PCS by standing up to racism, challenging stereotypes and promoting equality today.

 Black History Month is an opportunity for all PCS members to remember our history and look to the future, joining together to renew our commitment to race equality.
 Events can provide an informative and interesting experience for all PCS members and give black members an opportunity to raise awareness of their histories and the challenges their communities have faced.

-“Black History Month in October marks the 50th anniversary of the Race Relations Act and PCS has campaigned for years for equality, freedom and justice for members both within and outside the workplace.
-We are pleased to support Black History Month again this year, particularly around the campaigning work on the Windrush generation, and would urge all members, branches and regions to use the campaign materials provided to raise the profile of the month and participate in activities organised”.
-Mark Serwotka (General Secretary) and Janice Godrich (National President)
+"Black History Month is a chance for us to celebrate the contribution that Black members have made to the trade union movement.
+PCS continues to encourage members from under-represented groups to get involved at all levels of the union and 2019 saw 4 black activists elected to the National Executive Committee this year plus 1 Vice President.
+PCS has campaigned for years for equality, freedom and justice for members both within and outside the workplace.
+We are pleased to support Black History Month again this year, and would urge all members, branches and regions to use the campaign materials provided to raise its profile and participate in activities organised".
+Mark Serwotka (General Secretary) and Fran Heathcote (National President)

 Organising for Black History Month